CyVerse-learning-materials/container_camp_workshop_2019/docker/dockerhandson.rst

 .. warning::

-	Do not copy and paste the above URL in your browser as this URL is specific to my environment and it doesn't work for you.
+	Do not copy and paste the above URL in your browser as this URL is specific to my environment.

 .. image:: ../img/jn_login.png
   :width: 700
   :height: 294
   :align: center

-Once you've done that you should be greeted by your very own containerised Jupyter service!
-Now open ``work/InClassLab7_Template_wSolutions.ipynb`` and try analysis a Galaxy simulation!
+You should be greeted by your own containerised Jupyter service!
+Now open ``galaxy/InClassLab7_Template_wSolutions.ipynb`` and try analysis a Galaxy simulation!

 .. image:: ../img/jn_galaxy.png
   :width: 700
   :height: 510
   :align: center

-To shut down the container once you're done working, simply hit ``Ctrl-C`` in the terminal/command prompt.
+To shut down the container, simply hit ``Ctrl-C`` in the terminal/command prompt twice.
 Your work will all be saved on your actual machine in the path we set in our Docker compose file.
-And there you have it — a quick and easy way to start using Jupyter notebooks with the magic of Docker.
+And there you have it---a quick and easy way to start using Jupyter notebooks with the magic of Docker.